AbdulDevHub/Framework-Mountain/README.md

 npm run dev
 ````

-Refer to individual project folders for details.
+Refer to individual project READMEs for project-specific setup.

 ---

 ## 📌 Notes

-- Focused on **learning, experimentation, and craftsmanship**
+- Focused on **learning, experimentation, and real implementations**
-- Valleys group projects by intent, not just technology
+- Valleys group projects by **intent**, not just framework
-- Complexity ranges from UI experiments to full applications
+- Clean separation between UI, apps, backend, and experiments

 ---